drob-xx/TopicTuner/README.md

 ## The Problem
 Out of the box, BERTopic relies upon HDBSCAN to cluster topics.
 Two of the most important HDBSCAN parameters, min_cluster_size and sample_size will almost always have a dramatic effect on cluster formation.
 They will determine the number of clusters created and the number of uncategorized records assigned to the -1 category.

-The resultant topic model will more often than not be constructed from a large, generally unmanageable, number of topics.
-The default setting will often lead to a large percentage of documents not being assigned to a topic and therefore not contributing to the topic model.
+The resultant topic model will, more often than not, be constructed from a large and unmanageable number of topics.
+Additionally, the default setting often lead to a large percentage of documents not being assigned to a topic and therefore not contributing to the topic model itself.

 ## The Solution
 TopicTuner provides a TopicModelTuner class&#8201;&#8212;&#8201;a convenience wrapper for BERTopic Models that efficiently manages